-What do college students, hotels, restaurants, salons and laundromats all have in common?
+What do college students, apartment building owners and laundromats all have in common?
 They all need a way to wash and dry clothing and linens quickly and easily.
 If laundry is part of your business, you need commercial-size washers and dryers that can stand up to frequent use and, in some cases, abuse.

-When choosing laundry machines for business, consider the machines themselves and the attention you get from the service provider.
+When choosing industrial-size washers and dryers for business, consider the machines themselves and the attention you get from the service provider.
 You want to select enough laundry equipment to meet demand while having the reassurance of a support team that has your back if there’s an issue with the washers or dryers.

-Size matters when choosing laundry equipment and one way to determine the most appropriate machine size is to consider the people who will use the washers and dryers.
+Size matters when choosing laundry machines and one way to determine the most appropriate machine size is to consider the people who will use the washers and dryers.

 If you’re installing the machines in the laundry room of a college dorm, you can typically choose smaller-capacity machines than if you were installing the washers and dryers in a hotel.
 Hotels often have large loads or need to launder bulky items, such as sheets and comforters.
 College students are most likely going to wash clothing or twin-bed-sized sheets.

 Speaking of college students, another thing to consider is the experience level of the people using the machines.
 Laundry machines in a college dorm might get misused more often than equipment in a professional setting.
 If you suspect that your appliances will see a lot of wear and tear, look for models with a reputation for durability.

 Commercial laundry machines can be vended or unvended, depending on their purpose.
 In college dorms, washers and dryers are usually vended, meaning students need to pay to use them.
 At a hotel, the laundry equipment might be both vended and unvended.
 The hotel’s housekeeping staff will use the unvended machines to launder guests’ sheets and towels, and you can install vended machines in a laundry room for guests to use.